Barnacl437/lol.bat/README.md

 # lol.bat
-A simple recursive Windows Batch file that opens itself when triggered.
+A (more like two's) simple recursive Windows Batch file that opens itself when triggered.
 Just for fun.

 I wrote this when I was playing with the Windows 8.1 VM.
 Abusing its low RAM amount, I wanted to torture it a bit.
 If you want this to open an eternity of CMD windows and seeing, you can write this yourself and even better (this repo is useless though.)